nickodelab/tourradar/README.md

+## TourRadar Frontend Engineer Test Case

+### Context

+To support the travelling needs of our users we have around 35,000 tours live on our website exposed through various page types, such as a Tour Detail Page (TDP) or Search Engine Results Pages (SERPs).
+For this test case you will focus on a sample SERP page that lists our tours for Europe, which is our highest traffic page.
+Therefore the page is highly optimised to bring the best experience to our users.
+This is made possible by taking various aspects into consideration during the development process on a day to day basis.

+### Questions we ask you to answer:

 ### How would you ensure that the page is fully responsive and developed with mobile-first in mind?

 **Check the responsiveness of a web page**